John Shillingford: Family

+The family were lords of the Manor of Widecombe in Dartmoor from c.
+1216 residing at North Hall Manor House whence they were known simply as the family of Ralph (or FitzRalph), later adopting the surname Shillingford toward the end of the century.

-The Shillingford family, held the manor of Shillingford St George, located approximately three miles from Exeter, and had longstanding ties to the city's governance.
+The Shillingford family, held the manor of Shillingford, located approximately three miles from Exeter, and had longstanding ties to the city's governance.
 Ralph Shillingford served as Recorder of Exeter in the 1350s and represented Devon in Parliament in 1343.
 Other notable members of the family included Baldwin Shillingford (d.
 1417/18) and his brother John (d.
 1406), both of whom were canons at Exeter Cathedral.
-The family name was originally FitzRalph.